DarriEy/cFUSE/README.md

 # dFUSE: Differentiable Framework for Understanding Structural Errors

-**Version 0.2.0** - A GPU-native, differentiable implementation of the FUSE hydrological model framework in C++, with Sundials and Enzyme.
+**Version 0.2.10** - A GPU-native, differentiable implementation of the FUSE hydrological model framework in C++, with Sundials and Enzyme.

+**Note dFUSE is in active development, expect to find broken or unfinished code**

 Based on [Clark et al. (2008) "Framework for Understanding Structural Errors (FUSE): A modular framework to diagnose differences between hydrological models"](http://dx.doi.org/10.1029/2007WR006735), Water Resources Research.